space-wizards/docs/src/en/server-hosting/setting-up-redbot.md

 3. After clicking submit if the bot reported success then you are done!
 Repeat for your other servers or give it a shot with ```[p]restartserver <name>```.

 ### New round pinging & Ahelp relay
-While it's not a redbot feature, I thought I might as well throw it in here since there's no other documentation on it and it's related to Discord.
+While it's not specificly a bot feature, I thought I might as well throw it in here since there's no other documentation on it and it's related to Discord.
 1. Make a discord webhook in the channel you want the pings to arrive in.
 You can make one by clicking on the cogwheel in the channel > Integrations > Webhooks.
 Once done copy the URL
 2. Set the following [CCVars](https://docs.spacestation14.com/en/general-development/tips/config-file-reference.html) in your config
 ```